Submodularity of the expected information gain in infinite-dimensional linear inverse problems

 We note, however, that even with the simplification considered above, the cumulative cost of applying $(\I + \Ht(S_{l-1}))^{-1}$ to elements of $V \setminus S_{l-1}$ can be high, if $\Ns$ is large and many greedy steps are needed.
 In Section~\ref{sec:inside_out}, we present an alternative formula for the marginal gain that involves the inverse of an operator on the measurement space.
 This is beneficial in many practical inverse problems in which, upon discretization, the discretized parameter dimension is very large.

-In Section~\ref{sec:lazy}, we consider a particularly efficient implementation of the greedy procedure for maximizing the $\EIG$---the \emph{lazy} greedy procedure.
-While this approach is well-known in computer science and discrete optimization~\cite{KrauseGolovin14,Minoux78}, it remains underutilized in the PDE-constrained optimization and inverse problems communities.
-Combined with the idea of low-rank approximation discussed earlier in this section and/or the measurement-space approach considered in Section~\ref{sec:inside_out}, this can lead to highly efficient implementations of the greedy procedure for finding near optimal sensor placements.
+In Section~\ref{sec:lazy}, we consider an efficient implementation of the greedy method for maximizing the EIG---the \emph{lazy} greedy procedure.
+While lazy greedy is well-known in computer science and discrete optimization~\cite{KrauseGolovin14,Minoux78}, it remains underutilized in the PDE-constrained optimization and inverse problems communities.
+Combined with the idea of low-rank approximation discussed earlier and/or the measurement-space approach considered in Section~\ref{sec:inside_out}, this can lead to highly efficient implementations of the greedy method for finding near optimal sensor placements.